 We stacked up air from Apache helicopters to Predator to AC-130 gunships to Strategic B-1 Lancer.
 The goal of the infantry is what they say and it might seem harsh but when you get on the objective, the only thing that you want to have to do is kick boots because if you are in a firefight and combat, you are losing.
-That day was not a fair fight.Death is everywhere every day.
-Understanding the very fact of mortality is what makes life worth living and so much more special.
+That day was not a fair fight.Doing the things that matter most to you will serve as your rocket fuel to propel you through difficult times.
 Click To Tweet

 You guys lived, which was good.
 That story is so powerful.
 I would have to think that you have a heightened sense of karma maybe.
 You were over there doing good and when you committed to those kids, I will never forget when you told that story from the stage.
 It impacted me to say, “The goodness that can happen when you are doing something bigger.”
 Do you believe in karma or did the battlefield had you go, “That karma is BS.”
 What was with all that?